socotecio/django-socio-grpc/docs/settings.rst

 Variable allowing user to configure how the filter work.

-The differents options possibles are described in :func:`django_socio_grpc.settings.FilterAndPaginationBehaviorOptions`
+The differents options are described in :func:`django_socio_grpc.settings.FilterAndPaginationBehaviorOptions`

 .. code-block:: python